Cradac/Iron-Justice/README.md

 ## Contributing

 I will probably not accept any contributions from other sources.
-If you have an interesting idea for the Justice, feel free to contact me and maybe we can find a solution.
+If you have an interesting idea for the Justice, feel free to contact me and we can find a solution.

 ## License